 We can’t be assured that all of these ideas will work equally well, but enough testing and field experimentation will eventually show what does.
 At the show, Assistant Secretary Heidi Shyu talked about her expectation that the Army would need to fight through electronic jamming, cyber attacks, and enemy precision missiles.
 None of these issues were the pressing ones back in 2008.
 We can probably have some confidence, though, that the Army won’t try any near-term “great leaps forward”—one marketer used that term to describe its now-defunct Crusader, Future Combat Systems, and Ground Combat Vehicle programs.
 This time, when the leadership asks whether the next new idea is innovative, I expect that they’ll also be asking pointedly whether it’s feasible.
 For as both Churchill and Rutherford said, when you’re out of money, you need to think.

-James Hasík is a senior fellow at the Brent Scowcroft Center on International Security.
+James Hasik is a senior fellow at the Scowcroft Center for Strategy and Security.
 An earlier version of this essay attributed Dan Gouré’s essay to his colleague Loren Thompson.